Nothing quite unwinds you on holiday like warm white sand and cool clear water, but what do you look for when you go to the beach?

 Not perhaps the destination you were expecting but the remote beach of Sandwood Bay in Kinlochbervie has earned a spot on our list and is accessible only via a four-mile path from the hamlet of Blairmore.
 What it lacks in a tropical climate it makes up with beauty.
 Flanked by cliffs and backed by huge sand dunes and a loch this beach is considered one of the most unspoilt and exquisite beaches in Britain.
 The clean white sand has a magical pinkish hue and stretches one and a half miles across giving you unparalleled vistas of the Scottish landscape.
 Just make sure you bring a warm towel to wrap up in if you brave the fresh waters.

 Did you enjoy this article?
-Then consider checking out The World's Most Beautiful Tropical Islands.
+Then consider checking out The World's Most Beautiful Tropical Islands and Europe's top 25 beaches named by Tripadvisor members.